input-output-hk/plinth-static-analyzer-research/audits/Aiken.md

 **May be relevant**

 - **2.2.4.3.
-Some helper functions impact compiled script size:** Helper functions are trivial wrappers that could be inlined.<br><ins>Detectable pattern</ins>: functions that only pattern match or call another function with fixed arguments
+Some helper functions impact compiled script size**: Helper functions are trivial wrappers that could be inlined.<br><ins>Detectable pattern</ins>: functions that only pattern match or call another function with fixed arguments.
+Should check if there is some Plinth tool that covers this issue or not

 **Not relevant**

 - **2.2.1.1.
-The reference token is not an NFT:** Reference token is burned and reminted on updates instead of using one-shot NFT, adding transaction costs and relying on admin to avoid multiple tokens.
+The reference token is not an NFT**: Reference token is burned and reminted on updates instead of using one-shot NFT, adding transaction costs and relying on admin to avoid multiple tokens.
 Requires semantic understanding of intended token lifecycle
 - **2.2.1.2.
-Obsolete tokens are not burned:** Obsolete tokens sent to script address instead of being burned via minting policy.
+Obsolete tokens are not burned**: Obsolete tokens sent to script address instead of being burned via minting policy.
 Requires semantic understanding of intended token lifecycle and destination script purpose
 - **2.2.1.3.
-Custom failure scripts have no upside over the canonical failure script:** Parametrized scripts used instead of canonical failure script for locking obsolete tokens.
+Custom failure scripts have no upside over the canonical failure script**: Parametrized scripts used instead of canonical failure script for locking obsolete tokens.
 Requires semantic understanding of script purpose and whether parametrization provides value
 - **2.2.2.1.
-New tokens can be stolen by abusing an undesired rounding-up operation:** Integer division with negative dividend rounds toward negative infinity, causing amounts to round up in absolute value.
+New tokens can be stolen by abusing an undesired rounding-up operation**: Integer division with negative dividend rounds toward negative infinity, causing amounts to round up in absolute value.
 Requires semantic understanding of correct rounding direction for the business logic
 - **2.2.3.1.
-Unlock transaction is underspecified:** Validator logic for unlock transactions not explicitly documented.
+Unlock transaction is underspecified**: Validator logic for unlock transactions not explicitly documented.
 Documentation issue
 - **2.2.3.2.
-Swap transaction is underspecified:** Validator logic for swap transactions not explicitly documented.
+Swap transaction is underspecified**: Validator logic for swap transactions not explicitly documented.
 Documentation issue
 - **2.2.4.1.
-Conditionals could be avoided using short-circuiting in boolean conjunctions:** Suggests rewriting conditionals using boolean conjunction for readability.
+Conditionals could be avoided using short-circuiting in boolean conjunctions**: Suggests rewriting conditionals using boolean conjunction for readability.
 Code style issue already caught by standard tooling
 - **2.2.4.2.
-Unnecessary named intermediates:** Excessive use of intermediate variables may reduce code clarity.
+Unnecessary named intermediates**: Excessive use of intermediate variables may reduce code clarity.
 Code style issue
 - **2.2.4.4.
-Comments are lacking in the code:** Source code would benefit from more description comments.
+Comments are lacking in the code**: Source code would benefit from more description comments.
 Documentation issue

 ## MinSwap Dex